TheAcharya/MarkerData-Website/docs/User Guide/pagemaker.md

 !!!

 !!!info Info
 **Pagemaker** does not support emoji rendering, as this functionality is not supported by [jsPDF](https://github.com/parallax/jsPDF).
 If you intend to use Pagemaker to `Export PDF`, please ensure that all Markers and metadata within your timeline are free of emojis.
+It is best to avoid placing Markers on titles that contain emojis.
 !!!

 ## Behind the Name: Pagemaker